DragnaCarta/Curse-of-Strahd-Reloaded/Campaign/NPCs/others/muriel_vinshaw.md

 ## Campaign Arc
 - **Act I-II:** Follows the party as a raven; transforms during the werewolf ambush; introduces herself.
 - **Act II onward:** Travels with or near the party; provides aerial reconnaissance.
-- **Arc J (Month 3, Week 1):** Her history with Davian is revealed.
+- **Arc J (Module 3, Session 1):** Her history with Davian is revealed.
 She fights in the Yester Hill assault, drawing druid attention at a critical moment.
 - **Final Battle:** Present as aerial support.

 ---